-Route Line Voltage wiring through entrance and up to connect to Contactor and Ground Lug.
+Route Line Voltage wiring through entrance and through hole in the bottom of the Control Box to connect to Contactor and Ground Lug.

-Route Low Voltage wiring through entrance into area seperated by insulating paper and make ALL low voltage connections to the low voltage pigtails in this area.
+Route Low Voltage wiring through entrance ONLY and make ALL low voltage connections to the low voltage pigtails in the area below the Control Box.
 (Two Yellow wires, AC or W,Y,O,BL, & R for HP).
 The pigtail wires have 600V insulation meeting approval for use in high voltage areas.